parmer110/tables/README.md

     ### Distinctiveness and Complexity

-        * Implemented encoding and decoding function.
-(For all 149186 Unicode characters avalibility in 26 english letters and 0 digits characters) and AES cryptography function with internal security-key and minimul string lenght.
-        * Implementing "getter" and "setter" systems in database models get and save values for guarantee encoded data saved and decoded whats are get from DB.
-        * Contains 10 applications.
+        * Contains 2 applications.
         * Using postgreSQL database.
-        * Contains commerce, messaging, todo list and ... units, Django backend and Javascript frontend.
+        * Contains DRF (ViewSet and APIView and FBV, CBV), Redis caching server, JWT security, Models signal, Dynamic Customized Serializers, Customized DRF paginations, Middleware codings, Customized permissions using builth-in auth and ContentType application for Django backend and Javascript and React frontend all is there in development and production environment which is deployed on https://tables.sytes.net/.
         * Using memory maintenance management systems as "Lazy Loading", "Mamory Caching" or "Prefetching".
-        * Common application within main 10 applications, contains "utils" package for common functions and classes which I have wroted.
+        * Common application within main 2 applications, contains "utils" package for common functions and classes which I have wroted.
-        * Creating multi level models are seprated in modules there in sub packages.
-        * Developing admin dashboard for multy applications system.
+        * Developing same upgraded admin dashboard for multy applications system.
         * Deep UI locally using Swiper and Bootstrap.
         * Set user groups and access rights, using django AbstractUser, Group, Permission classes.
           * Access menus permision management.
         * Creating custom Django tamplate filters and tag.
+        * Specific loging system.
         * In this project, we have employed JSON Web Tokens (JWT) through Django's rest_framework_simplejwt to secure our user authentication system.
 This allows us to provide token-based authentication, ensuring the integrity and confidentiality of user data.
 We've tailored the token lifetimes to be adjustable per user or user group, offering a more granular control over session expirations.
 Additionally, meticulous strategies have been developed to manage expired and blacklisted tokens, keeping the authentication ecosystem clean and efficient.
 Through these mechanisms, we've built a secure, user-friendly authentication architecture, showcasing a distinctive and complex approach to ensuring user data security in our application.
         * Utilizing context_processo: In this project, given the use of JWT tokens, we realized that Django's traditional method for providing user context in templates lacked the necessary efficiency.
 Therefore, we created a custom context_processor to make the current user's information accessible in all templates using the token.
 This capability enables us to effortlessly display user information across various pages of the application without having to send user information to each view separately.
         * Creating Custom Decorators: Furthermore, we have crafted custom decorators to better manage access permissions.
 These decorators allow for the examination and enforcement of access permissions based on the specific needs of the application.
 Through this approach, we have ensured that only authorized users can access different resources within the application.